AkatQuas/vue-boilerplate/README.md

 [`src/config/axios.js`](./src/config/axios.js) shows a lot of configuration on axios.

+Sometimes a proxfy config is required, check the [page](https://webpack.js.org/configuration/dev-server/#devserver-proxy) for the usage on how webpackDevServer use the proxy.
+And the place where you need to write the config is `config/index.js`, in `dev -> proxyTable` part to configure the usage from above page.

 ## On Vue-CLI

 When generating the project, choose `ESlint`, select whichever config you like.